How Engagements Typically Work

 Operational fit

-MNSS remains involved to help coordinate conversations and maintain continuity.
+MNSS helps to coordinate conversations and maintain continuity.

 A Measured Approach